A line of colourful box files on a shelf.

 1. Where members violate the Constitution and/or Laws of the Association, break civil or criminal law on the premises, cause damage to the premises, act in such a way as to damage the financial or other interests of the Association, or otherwise act in a way that causes other members distress or nuisance, Member Discipline may be enacted against them.

-2. For this purpose, the Association shall delegate power to the General Manager who will appoint Authorised Discipline Officers, who shall consider individual cases of alleged misconduct as set out below.
-ADOs shall hold such powers as shall promote the efficient management of discipliary issues.
+2. For this purpose, the Association shall delegate power to the CEO who will appoint Authorised Discipline Officers, who shall consider individual cases of alleged misconduct as set out below.
+ADOs shall hold such powers as shall promote the efficient management of disciplinary issues.

 1. Scope

-2. Association members and Reciprocal Members, i.e. members of any organisation with which the Association has a reciprocal agreement, shall be subject to the jurisdiction of the Association only insofar as their right of entry to the premises may be withdrawn.
-Note that where associate members are members of the Association staff, they may still face action under the Staff Discipline Procedure if the General Manager considers this appropriate.
+2. Associate members shall be subject to the jurisdiction of the Association only insofar as their right of entry to the premises may be withdrawn.
+Note that where associate members are members of the Association staff, they may still face action under the Staff Discipline Procedure if the CEO considers this appropriate.
 Where Associate members are University staff the Association reserved the right to report incidents to the University as their employer.

 3. All others, including guests, shall be deemed to have no intrinsic right of entry to the Union building and may be refused entry temporarily or permanently at the discretion of relevant staff.
 Queries about these decisions shall not be dealt with under this policy.